Deacon Blues: Release and reception

+Legacy

 In a 1994 AOL chat interview, Becker discussed the inspiration for the song, "It was an outgrowth of a specific mood that pertained at a given time," and later added, "I remember the night that we mixed that one thinking that it was really good and wanting to hear it over and over which is never the case."
-Music critic Marc Myers writes "As midlife-crisis songs go, Steely Dan's 'Deacon Blues' ranks among the most melodic and existential."
+Music critic Marc Myers wrote, "As midlife-crisis songs go, Steely Dan's 'Deacon Blues' ranks among the most melodic and existential."

 The Scottish pop/rock band Deacon Blue took their name from this song.
 William Gibson's 1988 book Mona Lisa Overdrive features a gang called the Deacon Blues.

 "Steely Blues" on Dan Deacon's 2015 album Gliss Riffer is named in reference to this song.

 Singer-songwriters Bill Callahan and Will Oldham released a cover in 2020, which appeared on their 2021 album Blind Date Party.